sqlpad/sqlpad/my-astro-site/src/pages/en/api-batches.md

 layout: ../../layouts/MainLayout.astro
 ---

-?> Batches and related APIs available as of v5.0.0

-## Overview

-A new restful approach to running queries is being added to SQLPad as of version 5 release.

-Prior to v5, queries were run in SQLPad with an HTTP `POST`, with the query results being returned in the response.

-While nice and simple, it has some downsides:

-- long queries require long HTTP timeout configurations (not ideal, requires additional configuration to load balancers, proxy, etc.)
-- An execution with multiple statements/queries would require all queries to finish before results are sent back.
-Results would have to be in single response (might be too big)

-As of v5 new restful APIs have replaced the existing query-result API.

 The `/batches` API creates a query `batch`, which details a string of SQL text that may include one or more SQL statements.
 These statements are parsed, and corresponding `statement` objects are created.